 How good is the Shopify POS app?

 Since Shopify started out as an eCommerce platform, it already had a powerful POS backend pre-built.
-Shopify adapted its eCommerce platform in 2014 to release a retail POS system, which actually launched before the card reader did.
+Shopify adapted its eCommerce platform in 2014 to release a retail POS system (for more info, check our what is EPOS article), which actually launched before the card reader did.

 The current POS app is a bit of a mixed bag.
 The first thing you’ll notice is that, unlike Square, iZettle, PayPal and SumUp, the Shopify POS isn’t free.
 Not only that but Shopify is available at three different pricing Shopify plans, each offering slightly different features.